When you think of birth classes what automatically comes to mind?

 - There's a lot of laughter.
 Honestly, conversations about pregnancy and birth are not all that glamorous and often times requires humor.
 We won't sugar coat things.
 We'll talk about pooping when you push, hemorrhoids, sex noises in labor, orgasms & oxytocin, peeing yourself, and so much more.
 These conversations can be awkward, we know.
 But part of the beauty of it is that humor and awkwardness can actually make you relax, yes, even in labor!
 Mix those comedic conversations with hands-on exploration of comfort measures and this class is anything but boring!

 - We recognize that learning takes time.
 Enough with these 2 hour online classes!
 I may be biased, but you won't learn much in a quick, no-frills class.
 This is a HUGE day in your life and the commitment in preparing for it deserves to be significant.
 Whether you're taking our weekend intensive or the full 4-week series, it is worth the time!
 TRUST ME!
 We truly want you to absorb this information so that you can effectively apply it on the day of your birth.
 Some of this information takes thoughtful consideration and exploration.
 Don't rob yourself of truly gaining all that you can from your childbirth class.

 It is our sincere hope that in offering these unbiased, nonjudgmental, comprehensive classes that you will walk into your birth experience feeling CONFIDENT, INFORMED, and READY.

 If you want to join us, visit our classes page or register below.
 We recommend signing up anywhere between 24 and 34 weeks of pregnancy.
-Our 4-week series is held regularly throughout the year and our 1-day Labor Refresher is held every other month.
-Space is limited to 6 couples per class and classes fill up months in advance.
+Our 4-week series is held regularly throughout the year and our 1-day workshop is held every month.
+Space is limited to 8 couples per class and classes fill up months in advance.
 Secure your spot today and let's get confident!